NekoShadow/Marketing-Application-System-Project/README.md

 1. Churn Warning

 Whether the model obtained by the training is good or bad is usually measured by multiple indicators.
 The main indicator is the overall accuracy of the model on the test set.
 This indicator means that when the model predicts a group of new customers, it can make accurate predictions about whether these customers are silent in the later period.
 The higher the overall accuracy, the better the model can correctly predict the silence of a customer.
 However, in addition to the overall accuracy, it is also necessary to consider the recall and hit rate of the model.
 The so-called recall rate is the proportion of all future silent customers whose success is recognized by the model at the moment, which determines the marketing activities.
-Will you miss too many potential customers.
+Will you miss too many potential customers?
 The hit rate indicates that among the potential silent customers selected by the model, it will actually become silent after the observation period.
-This indicator will influence whether the marketing activities will generate excessive unnecessary input.
+This indicator will influence whether the marketing activities will generate excessively unnecessary input.
 In the actual modeling process, various indicators need to be considered in various aspects to select the final model.

 2. Churn Maintain and Recover

-Since there are no hard model evaluation indicators for the clustering model, although the silhouette value and other indicators are used to evaluate the approximate performance of the clustering models, the actual judgement of whether the model is good or not depends on the distribution of the final customer subgroups.
+Since there are no hard model evaluation indicators for the clustering model, although the silhouette value and other indicators are used to evaluate the approximate performance of the clustering models, the actual judgment of whether the model is good or not depends on the distribution of the final customer subgroups.
 The difference in indicators among subgroups, etc., is used to comprehensively assess the availability of the model.
-In addition, it is also necessary to combine actual business conditions, such as subgroups of features, whether the features are suitable for cutting into specific marketing activities, or customer cultivability, etc. to decide whether to retain the results of the cluster model for maintaining the strategy.
+Also, it is also necessary to combine actual business conditions, such as subgroups of features, whether the features are suitable for cutting into specific marketing activities, or customer cultivability, etc. to decide whether to retain the results of the cluster model for maintaining the strategy.

 ## Taking Actions

 (1) Customer View

-1. Baisc Clustering
+1. Basic Clustering

-The Baisc Clustering Model will output the customer group labels corresponding to each customer and the degree to which the customer is featured in the group.
-In addition, as a training result of the clustering model, the distribution differences of clustering key variables in their respective clusters are also given.
+The Basic Clustering Model will output the customer group labels corresponding to each customer and the degree to which the customer is featured in the group.
+Also, as a training result of the clustering model, the distribution differences of clustering key variables in their respective clusters are also given.
 Model interpretation can translate these data differences into business feature descriptions.

 2. Customer Value Evaluation

 The cash flow forecast given by the machine learning model is mainly for individuals.
 For the remaining years in the future, the forecasted consumption amount is given in each year.
-If the user is considered to churn after a specific year, after the corresponding year Cash flow is recorded as zero.
-The longest duration of life cycle is determined after a comprehensive balance of data and business requirements.
+If the user is considered to churn after a specific year, then after the corresponding year Cash flow is recorded as zero.
+The longest duration of the lifecycle is determined by a comprehensive balance of data and business requirements.

 (2) Product Recommendation